HCL-TECH-SOFTWARE/domino-keep-tutorials/pages/collabsphere21/nodered_contacts/setup.md

     {% endraw %}
    - Wire the http request node to this function node.
 5. Drag a **debug** node onto the canvas.
+   - Double click the node to open the Properties dialog.
    - Set the **Output** to "complete msg object".
    - Wire the function node to this debug node.
 6. Drag a **catch** node onto the canvas.
 This does not need wiring to anything.
 7. Drag a **debug** node onto the canvas.
+   - Double click the node to open the Properties dialog.
    - Set the **Output** to "complete msg object".
    - Wire the catch node to this debug node.
 8. Deploy the updates to the flow by clicking the "Deploy" button.
 9. Test the flow by clicking on the inject node.
+10. Open the debug tab in the right side of NODE-RED to see the output.

-If successful, the debug tab on the right area of Node-RED will display the output from the HTTP request, a statusCode 200 and a payload containing the bearer token.
+If successful, the debug tab will display the output from the HTTP request, a statusCode 200 and a payload containing the bearer token.

 If the request is unsuccessful, the errors property displays what went wrong.
 {: .troubleshoot}

 ### Retrieving States Information

 The map will need longitude and latitude of US states, retrieved according to the two-letter acronym for the state.
-A search of the internet found a gist on GitHub with this information at https://gist.githubusercontent.com/jpriebe/d62a45e29f24e843c974/raw/b1d3066d245e742018bce56e41788ac7afa60e29/us_state_capitals.json.
+A search of the internet found a gist on GitHub with this information at https://gist.githubusercontent.com/jpriebe/d62a45e29f24e843c974/raw/b1d3066d245e742018bce56e41788ac7afa60e29/us_state_capitals.json .
 This flow will retrieve that and store it for later use.

 1. Drag an **inject** node onto the canvas.
+   - Double click the node to open the Properties dialog.
    - Tick "Inject once after 0.1 seconds"
 2. Drag an **http request** onto the canvas
+   - Double click the node to open the Properties dialog.
    - The Method can remain as GET
    - Paste the URL above as the URL.
    - Change the Return to "a parsed JSON object" so that Node-RED will automatically convert the response to a JSON object.
    - Wire the inject node to this http request node.
 3. Drag a **function** node onto the canvas.
+   - Double click the node to open the Properties dialog.
    - On the **On Message** tab enter the following JavaScript to store the bearer token in the global object, for use across our flows:
      {% raw %}
      ~~~js